 Deferred Outflows and Inflows of Resources - In addition to assets, the Port reports a separate section for deferred outflows of resources.
-This represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources until then.
-The Port classified deferred charges on refunding resulting from the difference in the carrying value of refunded debt and its reacquisition price amortized over the shorter of the life of the refunded or refunding debt as deferred outflows of resources.
+This represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+The Port has two items that qualified for reporting in this category.
+They are deferred charges on refunding and deferred outflows of resources related to pensions from the implementation of GASB Statement No. 68.
+A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.